History

 Many past generations of advocates across North America have worked and fought for societies that are not only diverse in their demographics but truly equitable, inclusive and committed to racial justice.
 For present-day generations, the racial reckoning in 2020 dramatically increased the urgency to address barriers to equity and racial justice.
 In the years since then, societal expectations have shifted, and legislative obligations have been introduced that reflect this.
 What we need now is a space for strategic conversations and for tangible actions to achieve the kind of change that is needed to realize the full vision of equity and racial justice in North America.

-Supported by the Ontario Council of Agencies Serving Immigrants, Colour of Poverty/Colour of Change and the Chinese Canadian National Council Social Justice and funded by the Canadian Government, Department of Canadian Heritage, the North American Partnership for Equity and Racial Justice is that space.
-We are building a trilateral network of equity experts to facilitate the exchange of information, share best practices and innovative strategies, and facilitate the pursuit of cross-border initiatives for tangibly advancing equity and racial justice in public policies and civil societies.
+The 2023 North American Partnership for Equity and Racial Justice with CNERJ as its Canadian Chapter can be that space!
+This is a unique opportunity to establish a trilateral network of advocates and experts to facilitate the exchange of information, share best practices and innovative strategies, and facilitate the pursuit of cross-border initiatives for advancing equity and racial justice in society and public policy across North America.
+Now needed more than ever!

-- Seek opportunities to engage communities with lived experience of racism, discrimination, and hate
+- Engage communities with lived experience of racism, discrimination, and hate

 - Drive solutions to protect the rights of members of marginalized communities